 Defining the Trainset Loading for the Structure

-- Pick the Loading worksheet. - Enter 35 for the Temperature variation of the deck in °C. - Enter 50 for the Temperature variation of the rail tracks in °C.
+- Pick the Loading worksheet. - Enter 35 for the Temperature variation of the Steel Deck in °C (to match the Component Type in the Geometric Properties worksheet). - Enter 50 for the Temperature variation of the Rails in °C.